madeindjs/portfolio/_drafts/rust.markdown

 }
 ~~~

-On compile et on execute:
+On compile et on exécute:

 ~~~bash
 $ rustc main.rs